afroisalreadyinu/practical-ansible-intro/readme.md

 file, and then dropped into the editor specified by the `EDITOR` environment variable (most probably vi or vim if you didn't set it somewhere).
-You can edit or rekey (i.e. change the password for) this file using command of the same name, or encrypt existing files.
+You can edit or rekey (i.e. change the password for) this file using the associated options, or encrypt existing files.
 The really useful functionality is running playbooks that refer to encrypted files without having to decrypt them first.
 To do this, you have to pass the argument `--ask-vault-pass` to `ansible-playbook`,